I am interested in the placebo effect for its powerful and well documented potential to activate the body's ability for natural healing.

 Hypnotherapy is an alternative healing method which can help you to access and influence the subconscious mind.

 Neurolinguistic programming does the same, as does the Lightning Process.

 Right now, you are visiting this website of someone who had such severe Chronic Fatigue Syndrome that I could not walk and had minimal speech for 14 years.
 Even by knowing that I experienced significant recovery, you are expanding your belief that healing is possible for you.

 (The spiritual journey and the Lightning Process - an NLP based alternative technique - were both important to my healing.)

 Imagine if you knew lots of people who had recovered after a long time or after a very serious illness.
 Your expectation of healing would go up with each person you met.
 This information would have an impact on both your conscious and subconscious mind.

-    Chronic Fatigue Syndrome currently has no cure (NB.
+Chronic Fatigue Syndrome currently has no cure.
 This doesn't mean that people don't recover.
-They do.)
+Some people do.